PoC vs prototype vs MVP in mobile app development

 Despite your expectations, a failed proof-of-concept isn’t a death knell, but a signal to pivot your product.
 You may find you need to scrap your approach entirely, as the technology you chose doesn’t deliver the right results.
 And that is a great opportunity to pivot, in a moment when you spent a very small amount of money, to know something for sure.
 If you haven’t done that, the revealing moment that the technology doesn’t really work would have been closer to launch and after way more time & money spent.

-2. The prototype approach to app development
+2. The prototype in mobile app development

 If you’re looking for a way to start your product creation that pays more attention to the users’ needs, then what you need is a prototype.